 - It should be a cooler sleeping mattress that is more breathable than most

 Best All-Latex Mattress

-The Zenhaven is my favorite all-latex mattress.
-Four of these mattresses all feature coils in their construction.
-The Zenhaven, on the other hand, has four layers of all-natural Talalay latex.
+The Zenhaven is probably my favorite all-latex mattress.
+While four of these mattresses all feature coils in their construction, the Zenhaven contains four layers of all-natural Talalay latex.

-In addition, the Zenhaven is the only flippable mattress on this list.
-It has a firm side and a soft side.
-This design makes it a great match for those who don’t quite know what firmness they are looking for.
+In addition, the Zenhaven is the only flippable mattress on this list, with a firmer side and a softer side.
+This innovative design makes it a great match for those who don’t quite know what firmness they are looking for.

-The firm side is a great match for stomach sleepers.
-You shouldn’t feel your hips sinking in when you are in this position.
+The firm side is a great match for stomach sleepers, because people shouldn’t feel their hips sinking in when they are in this position.
 The soft side is a great fit for back sleepers and some side sleepers who may enjoy a little bit of pushback from their mattress.

-If you want an all-latex mattress with some firmness options, the Zenhaven could really work for you.
+If people want an all-latex mattress that is innovative and has some firmness options, the Zenhaven could really work for them.

 What Makes The Zenhaven Stand Out?

 - It features all-natural Talalay latex which is organic and free of harmful chemicals, making it a truly green mattress

 - The Zenhaven is the one mattress on this list that is all-latex, rather than a latex hybrid mattress

-- The mattress is flippable so you get two firmnesses in one, doubling the chances of getting the appropriate firmness level.
+- The mattress is flippable so people get two firmnesses in one, doubling the chances of getting the appropriate firmness level.

 - It should be a great match for both back and stomach sleepers because of the firmness and overall support.

 Best For Side Sleepers

-The Avocado is a latex hybrid mattress with thick layers of Dunlop latex and pocketed support coils.
-You can also opt for a pillow top which adds a fluffy comfortable feel to the top of the mattress.
+The Avocado is a latex hybrid mattress constructed with thick layers of Dunlop latex and pocketed support coils.
+Consumers also have the option of a pillow top which adds a fluffy comfortable feel and added pressure relief to the top of the mattress.

 With the pillow top, the Avocado is my favorite latex mattress for side sleeping.
 Latex is not always the best with pressure relief.
 However, the pillow top does an excellent job of relieving pressure on the shoulders and hips.

-Out of these seven mattresses, it is probably the most pressure relieving.
-In addition, the pocketed coils are very supportive.
-They should be able to support even much heavier weights.
+Out of all these eight mattresses, it is probably the most pressure relieving.
+In addition, the pocketed coils are very supportive and should be able to support even much heavier weights.

-The comfortable top and support coils also make this a good option for combination sleepers.
-The pillow top provides pressure relief when you are on your side while the coils provide support while you are on your back and stomach.
+The comfortable top and support coils also make this an excellent option for combination sleepers.
+The pillow top provides pressure relief when people are on their side while the coils provide support while they are on their back and stomach.

 What Makes The Avocado Stand Out?

 - It features all-natural Dunlop latex that is responsibly sourced and free of harmful chemicals, making it a truly green option

-- The coils and latex are very supportive.
-The Avocado should be supportive enough for heavier people.
+- The coils and latex are very supportive and should be supportive enough for heavier people.

-- You can opt to add a pillow top.
-This adds some more pressure relief for side sleepers.
+- People can opt to add a pillow top, which adds some more pressure relief and comfort for most side sleepers.